companje/companje.nl/pages/sparql.md

-## show map of all things that have a coordinate within 5km of Utrecht (Q803)
+## show map of all things that have a coordinate within 5km of Utrecht (Q803) using GEOSPARQL
 ```sparql
 PREFIX geof: <http://www.opengis.net/def/geosparql/function/>
 #defaultView:Map